-The conf directory contains a configuration file called standardjboss.xml.
+The conf directory contains a configuration file called

+Figure 7.6 The directories used for EJB configuration and deployment standardjboss.xml.
 This is a global version of the proprietary deployment descriptor called jboss.xml, which we talk about in the next section.
 The contents of the standardjboss.xml file apply to all EJB applications deployed to the server.
 This file is predominately used to configure the various EJB containers for the different EJB types and the corresponding dynamic proxies that are used to access them.
 We visit this file several times throughout this chapter.